 Exercise can lift your mood, heighten energy, improve sleep and lead to a longer life.
 Just 30 minutes a day of physical activity is recommended — even a brisk walk counts.
 So, lace up the sneakers and get moving.

 Exercise can also do a lot for your bank account.
 According to the Mayo Clinic, regular physical activity decreases the risk of chronic health conditions and diseases, including heart disease, high blood pressure, certain cancers, stroke and diabetes.
 These medical conditions can become costly, so helping to prevent them can potentially save you money at the pharmacy, doctor visits, and even hospital stays each year.
-For example, average medical expenses for people with diabetes is $7,900 and up per year, according to Diabetes.org.
+For example, medical expenses for people with diabetes are 2.3x higher, according to the American Diabetes Association.

 2. Kicking Bad Habits Eliminates Hefty Expenses